Skip to content

 Bases: torchzero.core.module.Module

-Outputs tensors filled with random numbers from uniform distribution between :code:low and :code:high.
+Outputs tensors filled with random numbers from uniform distribution between low and high.

 Source code in torchzero/modules/ops/utility.py